mtm-x/TwoConnectedTanks/README.md

 # TwoConnectedTanks
-This repo contains the executables and dependent libraries to run the model.
-This model is downloaded from the given link for the screen task of openmodelica GUI
+This repository contains the executables and dependent libraries required to run the model.
+The model is downloaded from the provided link for the OpenModelica GUI screen task.

 ## Contents

 [Problem](#problem)